 - Lapsed in auto insurance? – Auto lenders require that borrowers maintain full coverage during the entire loan term, and if there’s a lapse, they may take the vehicle back.
 If your auto insurance was canceled and the lender is threatening repo, contact your insurance agent and work to get the insurance reinstated right away.

+A voluntary repo may help.
 If you’ve exhausted all your options and repossession is going to happen, then a voluntary repossession could save you some money.
 If you return the car yourself, then you don’t have to pay the lender for the cost of hiring a recovery company.
 This also means you can return the vehicle at your convenience and take time to clean out your personal belongings.
 A voluntary repo may also reflect better on you as a borrower for your future auto loans.